 Ciminelli earned her Master's degree from Ithaca College and her Bachelor's degree from the State University of New York at Potsdam.
 She earned Advanced Degree in School Administration from State University of New York at Fredonia in 2002.
 She continues to further her professional development as a member of the School Administrators Association of New York State (SAANYS), the National Association of Elementary School Principals (NAESP), and the Association for Supervision and Curriculum Development (ASCD).

 When not working, Ciminelli donates her time to her church choir and supports organizations that fight poverty such as Goodwill and Vietnam Veterans.
 She also enjoys writing music, travel and genealogy.
 Her article, "Coming to America in 1830" is published in the December 2016 issue of the Sussex Family Historian magazine.
+Her book "Collapse of the Hive: America At-Risk - How educators can help struggling learners succeed and save our country" is slated to be released later this year.

 Ciminelli dedicates this recognition to her husband Peter, her children Robert and Genevieve, her sister, Nancy, and to the loving memory of her parents Frederick and Jane Marie Bates.